 Here are some guidelines to turn these cold email templates into winning emails for your business.

-- Flatter the recipient in a genuine and honest way.
+- Flatter the recipient genuinely and honestly.

 - Establish why your product/service will benefit them.